 - Think of an algorithm as being implemented on a machine that moves from one state (memory configuration) to the next.
 For a nondeterministic algorithm the state transition function is underspecified (more than one possible follow-up state).
-A machine is said to solve a problem using a nondeterministic algorithm iff there exists a run answering "yes". - We can think of this as an oracle that tells us which is the best way to go at each choicepoint in the algorithm. - This view is equivalent to interpreting nondeterminism as the ability to check correctness of a candidate solution: all the "little oracles" along a computation path can be packed together into one "big initial oracle" to guess a solution; then all that remains to be done is to check its correctness.
+A machine is said to solve a problem using a nondeterministic algorithm iff there exists a run answering "yes". - We can think of this as an oracle that tells us which is the best way to go at each choice-point in the algorithm.